John-Rood/VectorVault/README.md

 ![alt text](https://images.squarespace-cdn.com/content/646ad2edeaaf682a9bbc36da/297fde6c-f5b4-4076-83bc-81dcfdbffebe/Vector+Vault+Header+5000.jpg)

-Vector Vault is designed to simplify the process of working with vector databases.
-It allows users to vectorize datasets efficiently, and access them seamlessly from the cloud.
-It's scalable and suitable for both small and large scale projects.
-Vector Vault has been designed with a user-friendly interface to make the process of working with vector databases easy and let you focus on what matters.
-It simplifies complex workflows, ensures secure and isolated data handling, and enables users to create and interact vector databases - aka "vaults"
+Vector Vault is a cloud vector database service that was built to make generative ai chat quick and easy.
+It allows users to vectorize data easily and access them seamlessly from the cloud.
+It's suitable for both small projects and large.
+Vector Vault has been designed with a user-friendly code interface to make the process of working with vector data easy and let you focus on what matters, results.
+Vector Vault ensures secure and isolated data handling and enables you to create and interact vector databases - aka "vaults" - in the cloud, at millisecond response times.

-Vector Vault was built with the goal of making generative ai work flows simple and easy.
 By combining vector similarity search with generative ai chat, new possibilities for conversation and communication emerge.
 For example, product information can be added to a vault, and when a customer asks a product question, the right product information can be instantly retreived and seamlessly used in conversation by chatgpt for an accurate response.
 This capability allows for informed conversation and the possibilites range from ai automated customer support, to new ways to get news, to ai code reviews that reference source documentation, to ai domain experts for specific knowledge sets, and much more.

 Vector Vault uses a proprietary architecture, called "Inception", allowing you to create any number of vaults, and vaults within a vaults.
 Each vault is it's own database, and automatically integrates data storage in the cloud.
 You will need a Vector Vault api key in order to access the cloud vaults.
 If you don't already have one, you can use the included `register()` function or sign up at [VectorVault.io](https://vectorvault.io)

-This python library allows you to interact with Vector Vault using its Python-based API.
-Each vault is a seperate vector database.
-The `vectorvault` package includes operations such as creating a vault, deleting a vault, adding data to a vault, getting vector embeddings for data, saving data with embeddings to the cloud, referencing cloud vault data, interacting with OpenAI's ChatGPT model to get responses, managing conversation history, and retrieving contextualized responses by automatically integrating referenced vault data as context.
+The `vectorvault` package allows you to interact with your Cloud Vaults using its Python-based API.
+Each vault is a seperate vector database. `vectorvault` includes operations such as creating a vault, deleting a vault, preparing data to add, getting vector embeddings for prepared data using OpenAI's text-embedding-ada-002, saving the data and embeddings to the cloud, referencing cloud vault data via vector search and retrieval, interacting with OpenAI's ChatGPT model to get responses, managing conversation history, and retrieving contextualized responses with reference vault data as context.

 <br>